euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 Service accounts can be used to allow certain levels of server-to-server interaction within the same project.
 For example having project A, with components 1 and 2.
 Service account 1 used by component 1 can edit project_b's configuration, but Service account 2 used by component 2 can't.

+- A service account can be assigned to a Compute Engine VMs, to authenticate with it when making calls to the Google API

 *Note*.
 A service account is also a resource, and can have IAM policies on its own attached to it.

 ## Organization